michelin/Continuous-Architecture-Toolkit/website/content/pages/home.md

 layout: home
 permalink: /
 hero:
-  image:
+  image: assets/imgs/hero-cover.jpg
+  title: Continuous Architecture
+  baseline: |-
-  baseline: "For enterprises that leverage the architecture discipline to accelerate their journey toward a digital and agile operating model in a Volatile, Uncertain, Complex and Ambiguous (VUCA) world.
-The Continuous Architecture Toolkit provides a set of Practices and Rituals that organized into a Framework help the actors of the enterprise create new digital offerings, deliver superior customer experience, improve and automate their operations and modernize IT."
+    For enterprises that leverage the architecture discipline to accelerate their journey toward a digital and agile operating model in a Volatile, Uncertain, Complex and Ambiguous (VUCA) world.
+    The Continuous Architecture Toolkit provides a set of Practices and Rituals that organized into a Framework help the actors of the enterprise create new digital offerings, deliver superior customer experience, improve and automate their operations and modernize IT.
   call_to_action:
     text: Start your journey
     url: